waldyrious/economics-of-package-management/essay.md

 npm's sole owner decided to try something other language package managers hadn't tried: he decided to try to take VC funding and turn his software into a company.
 He'd seen how little money Joyent gave Ryan Dahl, and how much node.js was turning out to be worth (even if Joyent was doing a terrible job of making money from it themselves).
 This was possible because he'd retained ownership of npm, even while he was running the node project.

-So he quit Joyent, founded a company-- npm, Inc.-- and took seed funding from a VC firm.
+So he quit Joyent, founded a company— npm, Inc.— and took seed funding from a VC firm.

 The node project made a decision to allow this, and to continue to give npm Inc special privileges as software packaged along with node.
 I don't know if there was internal dissention about this, because I wasn't part of it.
 The node project was entering its moribund period at the end of 2013, so it's possible the decision was made through inaction.
 Anyway, the node project has continued to decide to give a privately-owned company special privileges by bundling its product.
 They're fine with it.